-Kiwi bonds are the main product available to individual investors.
-Kiwi bonds are offered directly to the New Zealand public.
-Anyone resident outside New Zealand, even if they hold New Zealand citizenship, is ineligible to invest in Kiwi bonds.
+Kiwi Bonds are the main product available to individual investors.
+Kiwi Bonds are offered directly to the New Zealand public.
+Anyone who is not a New Zealand resident, even if they hold New Zealand citizenship, is ineligible to invest in Kiwi Bonds.

-If you are an individual investor and would like to invest in Kiwi bonds, please contact Computer Share, New Zealand Debt Management's approved agent and registrar for Kiwi bonds.
+If you are an individual investor and would like to invest in Kiwi Bonds, please contact Computershare Investor Services Limited, New Zealand Debt Management's registrar for Kiwi Bonds.

 The Manager, Fixed Interest Registry